 "From childhood, I was always interested in selling things.
 I would use change to buy sweets and sell them at school or take boiled eggs my grandmother made and sell them.
 That was the start of my entrepreneurial journey."

-Nkosi studied education and worked as a teacher, but teaching and began to look continued to nurture her talent for selling.
-After she met her husband, she stopped at starting her own business.
+Nkosi studied education her husband, she stopped and worked as a teacher, but teaching and began to look continued to nurture her talent for selling.
+After she met her husband, she stopped teaching and began to look at starting her own business.